 Broad Match, as its name suggests, is the keyword match type that allows you to reach the widest audience.
 When your keyword in is Broad Match, your ads are eligible to appear whenever a user searches any word in your key phrase, in any order.
 It also allows misspellings and synonyms to trigger your ads to appear.
 For example, if you use broad match on the keyword “women’s hats”, your ad might show when a user searches for “men’s hats”, “women’s scarves”, or “girl fedoras”.

-The wide reach of Broad Match keywords will increase the number of clicks you see on your ads, the problem is that a lot of those clicks maybe coming from irrelevant traffic.
+The wide reach of Broad Match keywords will increase the number of clicks you see on your ads, the problem is that a lot of those clicks may be coming from irrelevant traffic.
+(In fact, broad match keywords is one of five default settings in your AdWords account that could be lowering your ROI.)
 If you decide to stick with default broad match keywords, it’s important to check the Search Terms Report to ensure you’re not spending money on keyword traffic that is irrelevant and not converting.

 Broad Match Modifier